stuartemiddleton/glosat_table_dataset/README.md

 --raw_cells will skip all post-processing on cells (if not given, post-processing is applied, by default pp is used) --skip_headers will only segment table bodies, if not given whole tables (inlc. headers) are segmented (by default headers are segmented)

-# Latest eval results (same model checkpoints as used in HIP 2021 paper but with small improvements to post processing code)
+# Latest eval results

+These results use the same model checkpoints as used for the HIP 2021 paper but with latest small improvements to post processing code.

 Table Detection